concinim/wh-acd/annotator_hypothetical_detection.md

 # Hypothetical
 {: #hypothetical_detection}

 Identifies the spans of text that are the object of a hypothetical statement.
 For example, a patient's record may include the statement `The doctor discussed the benefits of having an MRI performed`.
 It would be incorrect to say the patient has had an MRI since the sentence indicates the patient and doctor only talked about having an MRI.
-This statement would be identified as a hypothetical statement, therefore, the user of the hypothetical annotator could choose to process annotations within that span differently.
+This statement would be identified as a hypothetical statement.
 Another example could be `the patient's father had diabetes`.
 This isn't stating the patient has diabetes, just that his father did have it.
 This is an example of a family history hypothetical span.
 {:shortdesc}

-The hypothetical annotator makes use of words or word phrases called <q>triggers.</q> When a trigger is found in text being analyzed, the phrase is tagged as being a potential hypothetical span.
+The hypothetical annotator makes use of words or phrases called triggers.
+When a trigger is found in text, the associated phrase is tagged as being a hypothetical span.
 In the two examples above, the trigger terms are `discussed` and `father`.
 Internal to the hypothetical annotator are two dictionaries of these trigger words: hypothetical triggers and family history triggers.
 Examples from the hypothetical triggers dictionary include `suspected`, `talked about`, and `scheduled for`.
 Likewise, the internal family history triggers dictionary contains familial terms such as `sister`, `mother`, `brother`, etc.  Either of these dictionaries can be customized using the Domain Expert Tool.
-See the [Customizing](wh-acd?topic=wh-acd-customizing#customizing) section for more information.
+See the Domain Expert Tool <a href="https://watsonpow01.rch.stglabs.ibm.com/services/cartridge_det/help/DET_GettingStartedGuide.pdf">Getting Started Guide</a> for more information about customizing the hypothetical annotator.

-When the hypothetical annotator is used, it updates annotations that currently exist in the unstructured container with a hypothetical field either `hypothetical=true` or `hypothetical=false` based on span of the annotation in the container and the span of the identified HypotheticalSpans.
-When `hypothetical=true`, an additional feature, *hypotheticalType*, is added to indicate the type hypothetical span - `HypotheticalSpan` or `FamilyHistorySpan`.
-Run the hypothetical annotator after all other annotators to be processed in order to generate hypothetical spans.
+The hypothetical annotator will add a *hypothetical* field (`true|false`) to annotations that are part of a hypothetical span.
+When *hypothetical* is `true`, a *hypotheticalType* field will also be added to indicate the kind of hypothetical span.

+The hypothetical annotator should run after all other annotators to ensure hypothetical fields are created correctly for each annotation.

 #### Annotation Types